Q: How does scoping of the pentests work at Cobalt?

 A: Yes, we can cover external network testing.
 We typically do this for PCI testing or similar use cases.

-Q: What kinds of vulnerabilities do the security researchers usually find?
+Q: What kinds of vulnerabilities do the pentesters usually find?

-A: Our security researchers find vulnerabilities of all types, but they most commonly report vulnerabilities in your business logic and vulnerabilities that falls into the OWASP Top 10 categories.
-In 2017, the average number of vulnerabilities found during a 2 week pen test was 14.
+A: Our pentesters find vulnerabilities of all types, but they most commonly report vulnerabilities in your business logic and vulnerabilities that fall into the OWASP Top 10 categories.
+In 2017, the average number of vulnerabilities found during a 2 week pentest was 14.

-Q: Can I get the researchers to test specific scenarios I am particularly worried about?
+Q: Can I get the pentesters to test specific scenarios I am particularly worried about?

-Q: Can I share my credentials (usernames + passwords) with the researchers for authenticated testing?
+Q: Can I share my credentials (usernames + passwords) with the pentesters for authenticated testing?

 Q: I do not want tests to be run on my production environment.
 How can I avoid this?